learn-co-curriculum/dsc-k-means-clustering/README.md

 ##  Summary

-In this lesson, we learned about the different kinds of clustering, and explored how the K-Means Clustering algorithm works.
+In this lesson, we learned about the different kinds of clustering, and explored how the K-means Clustering algorithm works.
 We also learned about how we can quantify the performance of a clustering algorithm using metrics such as Variance Ratios, and how we can use these metrics to find the optimal value for K by creating Elbow Plots!